jburnhams/quake2/quake2ts/docs/overview.md

 This repo is a browser-first TypeScript/WebGL port of the Quake II rerelease, scoped to the single-player base campaign with deterministic simulation and user-provided PAK assets.
 The goal is a faithful, testable recreation that mirrors the rerelease import/export surfaces while remaining modular and browser-safe.

+## Original code

+The primary C code to be ported is in the rerelease repo root folder.
+However this seems to have some dependencies on code that isn't present and can be found in the more extensive original source release in the full folder in repo root - particularly relevant for low level physics and rendering code.
+Always refer to the original if unsure how to implement something, or what the correct behaviour should be.
+Then create unit tests to enforce this and prevent regression.
+Add comments referring to the original source location where appropriate (ie for tricky bits)

 ## Development Sections

 The remaining work has been divided into developer-friendly sections that can be worked on in parallel.
 Each section document contains an overview, work already completed, dependencies, detailed task lists, and testing requirements.